RainyTong/Extending-Neural-Cleanse-to-Discrete-Domain/README.md

 2. Observation from reverse engineering triggers in discrete domain

-- Reverse engineering triggers in discrete domain is equivalent to the feature selection problem.
-The features selected by the trigger pattern always have **the greatest gradient**.
-This indicates that:
-  - It is difficult for an attacker to inject backdoors to models in discrete domain, as the trigger can be easily reverse engineered guided by the gradient.
-So backdoor attacks in discrete domain with more stealth should be explored in the future.

 - By varying different feature set cardinality, I visulized the training loss during the reverse engineering process.
   Note: The actual infected target label is label 1.
 And the actual trigger pattern is the feature set: {(0, 4000), (0, 4001), (1, 4000), (1, 4001)}.